hm-seclab/TheRedCube-Blog/docs/posts/UniCTF-24/SecurityInFront.md

 ```

 Since this is executed in the context of a `reduce()` call, the return value of the above line is then passed on to the next function call.
-While the second function is a custom on in this case, it still works the same.
+While the second function is a custom one in this case, it still works the same.
 The return value of the previous function, refered to as `a`
 will become the value `this` of the custom function due to the nature of Javascript.
 The new `e` will have the value `"0"`.

 ```js